Fusion/nexus-zteo-com/content/posts/reason-native-app-part-4.md

 ```

 Yes, ReasonML has exceptions support.
 No, you should not use them in idiomatic code.
 Here, I am using exceptions because I wish to bail out of the program itself.
 If it was in the middle of, say, processing files in a fairly long loop, returning an `option` object would allow the program to treat this error code as any expected condition.
-The authors of the Rust language decided not to support exceptions and instead always provide error codes.
+This is not a new pattern, but it is worth noticing its adoption in "modern" languages: the authors of the Rust language decided not to support exceptions and instead always provide error codes.
 This forces the developer to immediately think about how to handle these errors, as opposed to passing the buck further up the execution stack.